Dunlevie Honors Colloquia

 Honors Carolina students meet on weekday evenings each semester to discuss a broad interdisciplinary topic of their own choosing.

 The sessions begin with a social gathering, followed by a presentation from a distinguished faculty scholar who shares ideas, discoveries, and challenges related to the topic at hand.
-The presentation is followed by open discussion and Q&A with the presneter.
+The presentation is followed by open discussion and Q&A with the presenter.

 Spring 2024